ArduPilot/ardupilot_wiki/plane/source/docs/miniTalon-build.rst

 Airspeed Sensor
 ---------------

-With the additional of a digital airspeed sensor, precision airspeed control can be obtained during cruise portions of flight, and can be attached to the MatekF405-Wing autopilot's CL1/DA1 or CL2/DA2 pins.
-However, this is optional and ArduPlane flies extremely well without this addtion.
+With the addition of a digital airspeed sensor, precision airspeed control can be obtained during cruise portions of flight, and can be attached to the MatekF405-Wing autopilot's CL1/DA1 or CL2/DA2 pins.
+However, this is optional and ArduPlane flies extremely well without this addition.
 See the :ref:`Airspeed sensor <airspeed>` section for more information.

 .. image:: ../images/MT-arspd1.jpg
     :target: ../_images/MT-arspd1.jpg